rowan-walshe/CSGOMusicPlayer/README.md

 #### Windows

-Place the gamestate integration file in the following folder
+Place the gamestate integration file in the following folder.
+You don't need to change anything in this file.

 	\Steam\steamapps\common\Counter-Strike Global Offensive\csgo\cfg\